 All entries written by Garrett Martin except where noted.

 This charming curiosity turns the always-dull world of golf into a top-notch role-playing game.
-It’s pretty much just what that sounds like: “battles” are golf matches instead of fights, you earn experience points and money that can be used to improve your golf game, etc. It’s not just the novelty of the concept or the classic videogame golf action that makes us recommend this one, but the smart, funny script, which features some of the best writing in games this year.
+It’s pretty much just what that sounds like: “battles” are golf matches instead of fights, you earn experience points and money that can be used to improve your golf game, etc. It’s not just the novelty of the concept or the classic videogame golf action that makes us recommend this one, but the smart, funny script, which features some of the best writing in games in years.

 Not content with sheer novelty, Dead Cells importantly taps into the most significant aspect of both of the genres it fuses together.
 Few games are as addictive as those Metroid-style backtrackers, and perhaps the only thing that has come close this decade is the spate of roguelike platformers that flourished in Spelunky’s wake.
 Dead Cells beautifully captures what makes both of those genres impossible to put down, uniting the “just one more” drive of a roguelike with the “must keep going” compulsion of a Metroid.
 It’s a smart, confident piece of work, and anybody interested in either of the genres it builds on should consider checking it out.